vikasg603/razorpay-typescript/readme.md

 });
 ```

 The resources can be accessed via the instance.
-All the methods invocations follows the namespaced signature
+All the methods invocations follow the namespaced signature

 ```js
 // API signature